Integrating the Healthcare Enterprise

 1.4 Connectathon and Projectathon

 IHE Connectathons are a cross-vendor, live, supervised and structured testing event where industry leaders test implementations of IHE Profiles to advance health IT interoperability.
 All tests are evaluated on interoperability and conformance to IHE Profiles found in IHE’s Technical Frameworks.
 The test floor is overseen by IHE’s technical project managers providing a safe, neutral test environment and an unparalleled opportunity for industry collaboration and problem resolution.
-IHE Connectathons take place multiple times and locations annually in various countries across the world to advance health IT and patient safety.
-Including USA, Europe, and Japan, and the world.
+IHE Connectathons take place multiple times and locations annually around the world to advance health IT and patient safety, including USA, Europe, Japan, and elsewhere.

 Benefits of IHE Connectathon Testing